Disciplined Saddle Programming: Implementation

 \subsection{Atoms}

 Saddle functions in DSP are created from fundamental building blocks or atoms.
 These building blocks extend the atoms from CVXPY~\cite{diamond2016cvxpy}.
 In CVXPY, atoms are either jointly convex or concave in all their variables, but in DSP, atoms are (jointly) convex in a subset of the variables and (jointly) concave in the remaining variables.
 We describe some DSP atoms below.
+The listing is not exhaustive, and additional atoms can be added as necessary.

 \paragraph{Inner product.} The atom \verb|inner(x,y)| represents the inner product $x^Ty$.
 Since either $x$ or $y$ could represent the convex variable, we adopt the convention in DSP that the first argument of \verb|inner| is the convex variable.
 According to the DSP rules, both arguments to \verb|inner| must be affine, and the variables they depend on must be disjoint.